Liechtenstein Travel Rule Adoption: Ganten Group Chooses 21 Analytics

 The regulator showed it understood the difficulties of such a rule for virtual assets, acknowledging the obstacles and accepting distinct workflows depending on data availability.
 Despite being developed in Switzerland, 21 Travel Rule is adaptable to each jurisdiction's requirements, which is also beneficial to Liechtenstein-based VASPs.
 That is precisely what caught Klaus Stark's attention:

 As experts in international wealth management, Ganten Group works to find the best investment solutions for their clients, which often mean crypto services.
-Holding a TT Token Depositary license, they are registered with the FMA and allowed to transact virtual assets in the name of their clients.
+Holding a TT Token Depository license, they are registered with the FMA and allowed to transact virtual assets in the name of their clients.

 The missing piece to Klaus' team's new crypto offerings was the novel and challenging Travel Rule requirement.
 With transparency and efficiency as key values of Ganten Group, the company found the solution for a rapid and safe Travel Rule compliance in 21 Analytics' solution.